 It will be interesting to see which videos you pick, how those videos have inspired you and how that translates into the imagery.
 It definitely sounds like it will be a fun project for you, hopefully, a good challenge as well and something for the rest of us to look forward to.
 But for me as an artist, I know that this is often a hard question to answer but what is your absolute favorite piece that you have done?
 And if you have a hard time answering that, throw a couple at me.

-think a better answer though would be I that I did a 15-page comic earlier this year.
-It was like a preview to a bigger story that I’m working on and it was a huge undertaking for me.
+I think a better answer though would be I that I did a 15-page comic earlier this year.
+It was like a preview to a bigger story that I’m working on, and it was a massive undertaking for me.
 This was the first one I put a lot of heart into.
-The first three pages were just me double checking everything but once I got past that point, I just started feeling myself getting more confident and making decisions because I wanted to make them.
+The first three pages were just me double-checking everything, but once I got past that point, I just started feeling myself getting more confident and making decisions because I wanted to make them.
 I just really got into it.
-The biggest goal was to see if I could draw action and it worked out really well and it has some parkour stuff it. t was really hard and it took longer than I’d like to admit it did but I definitely think that it was my favorite piece that I’ve done because a lot went into it, definitely more than anything I’ve worked on since.
-I made little books out of them and sold them at two conventions and people loved them and that was even better because know there’s always that chance you’ll put 120% effort into something and people just don’t respond the way you’re hoping they do and that happens a lot but it was kind of the opposite.
+The biggest goal was to see if I could draw action and it worked out really well, and it has some parkour stuff.
+It was really hard, and it took longer than I’d like to admit it did, but I definitely think that it was my favorite piece that I’ve done because a lot went into it, definitely more than anything I’ve worked on since.
+I made little books out of them and sold them at two conventions.
+People loved them, and that was even better because I know there’s always that chance you’ll put 120% effort into something, and people just don’t respond the way you’re hoping they do and that happens a lot, but it was kind of the opposite.

 So as far as the actual creation of things goes, what are your tools of choice and do you have any recommendations?

 So I really like paper and pencils and ink.
-A lot of people these days are doing more stuff digitally, and I think digital is awesome, I don’t think anyone should not use digital, however, I grew up drawing on paper and there is just a sense of comfortability that I have when I’m using paper that I do not have on the computer.
+A lot of people these days are doing more stuff digitally, and I think digital is awesome, and I don’t think anyone should not use digital.
+However, I grew up drawing on paper, and there is just a sense of comfortability that I have when I’m using paper that I do not have on the computer.
 I’ll use these red pencils by Prisma Color, so I sketch everything out like that.
-Then on top of that I use Kuretake brush pens, they look like microns but they have more brush type tips.
-I used to use an actual brush, you know, dip it in ink and dip it in ink but the thing about using an actual brush, hey, it looks great and feels better but it takes so much time and the brush is like $25 a brush.
+Then on top of that I use Kuretake brush pens, they look like microns, but they have more brush type tips.
+I used to use an actual brush, you know, dip it in ink and dip it in ink but the thing about using a real brush, hey, it looks great and feels better, but it takes so much time, and the brush is like $25 a brush.
 But it’s like, reality, I have to finish this thing fast, you know?
 I have a deadline, so I have this brush that is only 2 or 3 bucks, so I can just knock it out and throw them away when I’m done with them.
-Once I have everything inked, I scan it in and then I color it, if I color it, in Adobe Photoshop with a drawing tablet.
+Once I have everything inked, I scan it in, and then I color it, if I color it, in Adobe Photoshop with a drawing tablet.
 I try to get better at doing more things digitally just for the sake of time but, you know?
-If it was a perfect world, I would do everything by hand just because I prefer it more.
-But that’s just a personal preference, I don’t think it’s better in any way.
+If it were a perfect world, I would do everything by hand just because I prefer it more.
+But that’s just a personal preference, I don’t think it’s better in any way. any way.

-I unfortunately am very much reliant on inspiration and motivation.
-If I’m not extremely driven by a project, it shows in the work or if I am driven by a project, it equally shows in the work.
+I, unfortunately, am very much reliant on inspiration and motivation.
+If I’m not extremely driven by a project, it shows in the work, or if I am inspired by a project, it equally shows in the work.
 It’s definitely something I am trying to get better at.
-There’s this one artist I really like, Eric Canete, he’s an amazing artist and he has this thing he calls the C+ mentality.
+There’s this one artist I really like, Eric Canete, he’s a fantastic artist, and he has this thing he calls the C+ mentality.
 He basically talks about how you kind of need to make your C+ work, the work everyone recognizes as your really good work because chances are, you’re not always going to be feelin’ it, and when you’re not feelin’ it, you’re going to end up pumping out C+ work.
 So I feel that way too, where I’m like, I need to get better at the days that I’m not feelin’ it as much cuz the days that I’m feeling it, man, oh my god, like it’s awesome.
-I’m on fire and I feel like I almost have these super powers that I don’t understand.
+I’m on fire, and I feel like I almost have these superpowers that I don’t understand.
 But then the contrast days, where I’m not feeling it are just awful.
 And I know you feel it.
-It’s just hard in the modern day world where everything is really just based on a time.
+It’s just hard in the modern-day world where everything is really only based on time.
 In a perfect world, I’d be like, I will work on this next month when I feel better but sometimes you just gotta bust it out.
-With that being said, writing now is a bigger part of my process than ever before.
+With that being said, writing now is a more significant part of my process than ever before.
 I’ve recently fallen a lot more in love with writing.
 More on the side of constructing.
-So not just like technical writing but more of like constructing a story, constructing a narrative.
+So not just like technical writing but more of like constructing a story, building a narrative.

 Speaking of inspiration, for aspiring illustrators out there, whether they be in the parkour community or outside the parkour community, what is some advice you could give them?

 You can always be better.
 The day that you truly believe that there is nothing else you can learn, you’re finished.
 Game over.
 We should always be students.
-I think the student mentally is a good mentality for life.
-Ask questions, fuck up, try again and become better than you were the day before.
+I think the student mentally is an essential mentality for life.
+Ask questions, fuck up, try again, and become better than you were the day before.
 I just don’t how anyone could be 100% content with who they are or what they do.
 There can always be a better you and better at what you do.
 Speaking of questions, we do have some questions from other people.

-Brian, thank you for talking with me and I would like like to say fantastic work, once again.
-I’m always thoroughly thrilled with the things I see coming from you and I’m constantly following your stuff on Tumblr and Instagram.
+Brian, thank you for talking with me, and I would like to say fantastic work, once again.
+I’m always thoroughly thrilled with the things I see coming from you, and I’m continually following your stuff on Tumblr and Instagram.
 So I’m looking forward to all of the things you are working on now.